9christine/23andMeNeanderthal/README.md

 # 23andMe Neanderthal Variant Demo
-Command-line program retrieves genetic data from the 23andMe API and analyzes for Neanderthal variant matches in demo user.
+Command-line app retrieves genetic data from the 23andMe API and analyzes for Neanderthal variant matches in demo user.

 ## System requirements